 The Sleep-Stress Cycle.
 Are You a Victim?

-In addition, simply asking others for help with a project at work or some chores at home can alleviate mental stress and clear some space for anything other than the stress of another task list.
-Although not entirely mainstream here in the west, meditation and mindfulness have long been used as a means ease psychological stress like anxiety and depression.
+In addition, simply asking others for help with a project at work or some chores at home can alleviate mental stress and clear some space for anything other than the stress of another task.
+Although not entirely mainstream in the west, meditation and mindfulness have long been used as a means to ease psychological stress like anxiety and depression.

 Using a sleep diary can help you manage the sleep-stress cycle in a few ways.
 Getting things off your plate before you go to sleep can support a regular sleep latency, meaning it could help with falling asleep sooner.
 Furthermore, taking a few minutes to add the interactions, moments, experiences, etc you are grateful for that day, can go a long way in improving your mood before sleep.
 Going to sleep in a good mood is a great way to prepare for tomorrow.

 The sleep-stress cycle resembles closely the age-old question, “Which came first, the chicken or the egg?”.
 The truth is, finding ways to improve your sleep quality and relieve stress, is the best strategy.

 If you or someone you know is experiencing signs and symptoms of obstructive sleep apnea, consult a sleep professional at once.
 Undiagnosed and untreated sleep apnea can lead to a host of health concerns.
 Don’t worry, CPAP is not the only therapy option.
 Contact us to learn more about oral appliance therapy today.